wildlifelabs/pytorch-on-jetson/README.md

 * complete installation and restart your shell (or reboot)

 ## Step 4
-* run `install_dependencies.sh` which adds all the required libraries to build PyTorch 2.7 that the Jetson can support.
+* run `sudo install_dependencies.sh` which adds all the required libraries to build PyTorch 2.7 that the Jetson can support.
 * complete installation and reboot

 ## Step 5